-A student may check his or her class schedule online to verify that the withdrawal has been processed.
+A student may check his or her class schedule via the Web to verify that the withdrawal has been processed.

-The appropriate offices, including ID Services, IT Assistance Center (ITAC), Collections, Student Health Center, Financial Aid and Scholarships, Department of Housing and Residential Life, the Alkek Library, Instructional Technologies Support, and the Athletic Department, will be notified by email that the student has withdrawn.
-For all withdrawals after the automatic “W” period, withdrawal slips are mailed to academic departments via campus mail the business day following withdrawal processing.
+The appropriate offices, including ID Services, IT Assistance Center (ITAC), Collections, Student Health Center, Financial Aid and Scholarships, Department of Housing and Residential Life, the Library, Instructional Technologies Support, and the Athletic Department, will be notified by email that the student has withdrawn.

 Students who currently reside in university housing must contact the Department of Housing and Residential Life to arrange for a contract cancellation due to withdrawal from the university.

 The OUR may make exceptions to the refund schedule under extenuating circumstances.
 Upon receipt of documentation from the student (such as a doctor’s statement in the case of illness), the OUR may request a full or partial refund, depending upon the circumstances of the case.
 If the OUR determines that there is no justification for a refund, the student may appeal to the Tuition and Fees Refund Appeals Committee, whose decision on the appeal is final (see UPPS No. 02.01.12, Tuition and Fees Refund Appeal Policy).